Biking & Hiking Trails

 Whatever mode of transportation you choose, you'll find a trail in St. Germain—In the Center of It All.

-The St. Germain Bike Trail Committee is headed Committee Chairman Mark Hiller.
+The St. Germain Bike Trail Committee is headed Committee Chairman Anne Small.
 Below you will find a brief description and map of our trail as it stands to date.
 Also outlined is how you can help support our new trail going forward!

 The St. Germain Bike and Hike Trail: This 12 mile, family friendly, paved trail runs throughout St. Germain, connecting bicyclists, hikers and birdwatchers with 27 miles of paved Vilas County trails.
 It’s one of the most beautiful paved trail systems in the Midwest and the gentle terrain makes for leisurely walking and pedaling.
 Ample free parking is available at St. Germain’s Town Park.